Oman Air joins the oneworld Alliance

 What we'll be covering

-As the flag carrier of the Sultanate of Oman, Oman Air calls Muscat home – soon to be the newest oneworld Alliance hub.
+As the flag carrier of the Sultanate of Oman, Oman Air calls Muscat home – now another oneworld Alliance hub.
 Geographically, Muscat is close to Doha: home of Oman Air’s oneworld sponsor, Qatar Airways.
 In fact, Doha and Muscat are as close as Sydney is to Melbourne, making it a very quick flight between the two.

-With a fleet of over 40 aircraft, Oman Air serves both short-haul and long-haul destinations.
+With a fleet of 34 aircraft, Oman Air serves both short-haul and long-haul destinations.
 It’s Boeing 737s generally appear on shorter hops, particularly within the Middle East.
-Airbus A330s and Boeing 787 Dreamliners serve on those longer services.
+Boeing 787 Dreamliners serve on the airline’s longer services.

-Along with Business Class and Economy Class, some Airbus A330 and Boeing 787 flights also offer First Class.
+Along with Business Class and Economy Class, some Boeing 787 flights also offer First Class.
 In that prestige cabin, Oman Air offers private suites with closing doors, not unlike many of its Middle Eastern counterparts.

-After joining oneworld, members of Oman Air’s Sindbad frequent flyer program will be able to earn and spend points across the global alliance.
+Members of Oman Air’s Sindbad frequent flyer program can also now earn and spend points across the global alliance.

 Benefits for oneworld frequent flyers aboard Oman Air